Given my age and educational background, it is understandable that I struggle with information technology.

 He said that he must have called his son to his rescue three or four times.
 Each time, it was “Dad, please!”
 He would rush in, grumbling that his dad was interrupting his game; then he would quickly push a button here and there and rush out.
 As soon as he left, my friend would sit staring at the screen, wondering what his son had just explained.
-When he called his son for the fourth time, the young man looked at him with pity in his eyes and said: “Dad, what is so difficult in this?
+When he called his son for the fourth time, the young man looked at him with pity in his eyes and said: “Dad, what is wrong with you?
+What is so difficult in this?
 When you get to this point, press this button, then press shift and the tab button.
-What’s so difficult in that? “ Before rushing back to his game, he turned round and asked: “Dad, are you sure you passed the GCE?”
+I don’t see what’s so difficult in that! “ Before rushing back to his game, he turned round and asked: “Dad, are you sure you passed the GCE?”

 His question caught my friend completely off-guard.
 He found himself fumbling for words.
 Then he screamed, “What are you talking about, young man?
 I wrote the London GCE, not this thing you people are writing from Buea.
 Do you know who signed my GCE certificate?
 It was an English man!”
 He said he must have sounded rather foolish for his son merely shook his head and said, “Good try, dad; but I’m not sure you passed it.
 You can’t even understand something as simple as that!”